gsi102/spotifyapp/README.md

-Spotify App
+# Spotify App

-Task description:
-Spotify Authentification flow:
--Create an app at https://developer.spotify.com/dashboard/ -Read Spotify API documentation regarding authentification process Example of authentification flow (you can make your own simpler flow):
-When a user opens the app show a login button that redirects the user to Spotify authorization page.
-Afterward, this page redirects the user to your redirect URL (set in the developer Spotify app settings to your app).
-The URL will contain code.

-Catch the parameter and store the code in Firestore document associated with the user and use it to get the API access token and refresh it further if it expires (use this access token to access Spotify API, provide it in Authorization header).
-Do not ask user to log in again in the next sessions.
+> The App is in the Development mode on Spotify, which means that I have to add users manually so they can see the result.
+If you are interested in, please send me an email associated with Spotify account and I will add it in the whitelist.

-App functionality:
+## App functionality:
-Create a mini Spotify app using Spotify API.
-When the user logs in to the page create a document in Firestore with a unique id with the timestamp field of the user's first log-in session, which should be used in further log-in sessions (probably store it in localStorage).
+The app uses Spotify API.
+When any user logs in his Spotify account a document is created in the Firestore database with a unique id and timestamp field.
+Keys for access, refresh tokens, timestamp, theme, etc. also are set with values in the **Localstorage**

-Fetch albums, playlists, and categories in the US (required, include a country parameter in the request URL) from Spotify API (use the following paths):
+Albums, playlists, and categories are fetched from the Spotify API in three blocks:
 - new-releases
 - featured-playlists
 - categories

-  Create a responsive layout (should be usable on mobile) of the app (see pictures below).
+A responsive layout (usable on mobile) functionality:
-- Set night and day mode switch on the sun and moon icons click (find inverts of the colors).
+- Night and day mode can be switched on the ***sun*** and ***moon*** icons click (by inverting the colors)
-- The dashboard should include three scrollable (using arrows) blocks with data.
+- The dashboard includes three scrollable (using arrows) blocks with data
+- Blocks in the sidebar aren't clickable.
+Only the ***search block*** has functionality: filtering the data according to its names and the search input string
+- When users click on a song (album, playlist, category, etc) block save the data from this block provided by Spotify API to the Firestore user document in the subcollection ***Favorite***.

+# Stack

+Front:
+- React
+- Redux
+- RTK Query
+- Typescript
+- Firestore (DB)
+- pure CSS